Gleejr/post-install-config/README.md

 </p>

 <p>
-16. Repeat the same steps and create a new user Ken Ken with the email ken@osticket.com.
+16. Repeat the same steps to create a new user.
+Enter 'Ken Ken' for the name and the email 'ken@osticket.com.'
+Click on 'Add User.'
 </p>
 <p>
 <img width="648" alt="Screen Shot 2023-11-19 at 2 28 16 PM" src="https://github.com/Gleejr/post-install-config/assets/148407820/c1d6f0c9-4465-4471-84ce-c7824f66a764">